auclaij/arb-ing/README.md

 - +130: Conversely, this representation implies that by betting $100, the bettor could potentially earn a profit of $130.
 The total amount received, including the initial wager, would be $230.

 ### Reminders/Warnings:
-Don't gamble.
+1. Don't gamble.
+2. Some bookmakers will limit the amout you can bet, which can mess your hedge.
-You will eventually get banned by the casinos.
+3. You will eventually get banned by the casinos.

 ## Happy money making hehe